SebSharp/CMPG-323-Overview---25903098/README.md

 # CMPG-323-Overview---25903098
-Module Repository for CMPG 323 2022
+Module Content Repository for CMPG 323 2022

 ## Branching Strategies
+The branching strategy I will be using is <tt>GitFlow</tt>

 ## Project & Repository Structure